iti-ict/wakamiti/wakamiti-doc/docs/wakamiti/architecture.en.md

 ### `wakamiti.resourceTypes`

-Sets the language for test scenarios.
+Set the type of resource for test scenarios.
 Only `gherkin` is available for now.

 Example: